munificent/game-programming-patterns/book/spatial-partition.markdown

 One bit of fake reality that we'll focus on here is *location*.
 Game worlds have a sense of *space* and objects are somewhere in that space.
 This manifests itself in a bunch of ways.
-The obvious one is physics&mdash;objects move, collide, and interact&mdash;but there are other examples.
+The obvious one is physics -- objects move, collide, and interact -- but there are other examples.
 The audio engine may take into account where sound sources are relative to the player so that distant sounds are quieter.
 Online chat may be restricted to other players close to yourself.